Caravaca de la Cruz: Legend of the Holy Cross and the May Festival

 The Caravaca Cross shows a Corpus on a Patriarchal Cross, often flanked by two angels.
-The upper of the two bars on the Patriarchal Cross normally represents an inscription; the Caravaca Cross is unusual in that the arms of the corpus are nailed to the upper rather than the lower bar.
+In most Patriarchal Crosses, the smaller, upper bar normally represents the Titulus Crucis; the Caravaca Cross is unusual in that the arms of the corpus are nailed to it rather than the lower bar.
 The power of the Cross of Caravaca is in its original meaning and foremost representation of a religious value that was the maintaining starting point of other values.
 Without the religious symbolism, the Cross had not had the importance and character development in its history.
 Secular symbols usually do not cause the same force as religious symbols, which are the meeting place of a transcendent reality and other material.

 The Caravaca Cross is the symbol of a city, protecting and giving strength to all its people.
-It provides a deep feeling of community to all caravaqueños, and it also reaches deep into the heart of the pilgrims who come to visit the Sanctuary.
+It provides a deep feeling of community to all caravaqueños, and it also reaches deep into the heart of the pilgrims who come to visit the Shrine.
 For almost eight centuries of pilgrims' worship it was guarded by the Knights Templar, and later by the Order of Santiago.
 The Cross also has other connotations and considerations.
 The historical experiences and experiences of identity accumulated over time have provided it with an emotional function for the local community and for many people elsewhere.